ConsenSys/daisy-docdash/tutorials/Daisy-SDK.md

 **Whether the agreement is submitted from your backend or frontend, it is very important to associate the returned `daisyId` with the user at this step!**

-**Backend Way:** The first, recommended way is to provide an endpoint on your backend that is responsible for submitting the signed agreement with [`submit()`](https://docs.daisypayments.com/module-private-ServiceSubscriptions.html#submit) and then returning the server response.
+**Backend Way**: The first, recommended way is to provide an endpoint on your backend that is responsible for submitting the signed agreement with [`submit()`](https://docs.daisypayments.com/module-private-ServiceSubscriptions.html#submit) and then returning the server response.

 ```js
 // Your frontend